GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 - With tests, instead of reasoning about whether something will work, you can emperically find the answer by running the tests.
 - Try not to add new tests when a current test is failing.
 If you need to, then it is best to rollback changes to a "green" state and then add the new test.

+### Chapter 11: The Root of All Evil

+- As you are developing you will create tests along the way.
+However, these tests created to help you with the "in-between steps" may become useless as more tests are added.
+You should delete these tests when they stop being useful.

+### Chapter 17: Money Retrospective

+- There are generally about the same number of lines of test code as functional code/
+- TDD cycle:
+  - Add a little test
+  - Run all tests and fail
+  - Make a change
+  - Run the tests and succeed
+  - Refacot to remove duplication
+- While tests from TDD are useful they don't replace other types of testing like:
+  - Performance testing
+  - Stress testing
+  - Usability testing
+- **Measures of test quality:**
+  - **Statement coverage:** Should be close to 100% if TDD being followed religiously.
+  - **Defect insertion:** To test the quality of the tests, you can have a program automatically insert errors and see if the tests still pass.
+(This is also known as mutation testing.)
+- You can improve test coverage by writing more tests.
+However you can also improve test coverage by simplifying the logic (through refactoring).
+As the code shrinks, the same tests will cover a greater portion of the code.
+- **Key takeaways:**
+  - Three approaches to making a test work cleanly:
+    - Fake it
+    - Triangulation
+    - Obvious Implementation
+  - Removing duplication between tests and code as a way to drive design
+  - The ability to control the gap between tests to increase confidence in tricky problems, or move quickly when things are simple.